A Passover Relationship between Events in the Life and

 Problem the one incident of making wine was two weeks before Passover.

-Wine is not mentioned in Exodus but by Jesus’ day four cups
+Wine is not mentioned in the Exodus account, but by Jesus’ day, there were four cups

 E—Exit from slavery